akretion/ak/README.md

-## Ak
+## ak

 Installation:

-We deeply recommand you to use pipx for installing python cli
+We strongly recommend using pipx for installing Python CLI tools such as ak.

 Install with pipx